 \section{Introduction}

 The Standard Model (SM) is the theoretical framework that describes successfully the experimentally observed phenomena of the fundamental particles and their interactions.
 Despite its many successes, the theory is imperfect and has some shortcomings.
 The Randall-Sundrum (RS) model is one of the extended models based on the SM and solve the hierarchy problem naturally by the existence of warp factor in the metric \cite{rs, frank, dominici}.
 The RS model involves two 3-branes called ultraviolet (UV) and infrared (IR) branes.
-Throughout the popular RS1 scenario \cite{rs}, all the SM and Dark matter (DM) fields are localized on the IR brane, whereas any other physics that is Plank-suppressed are on the UV brane \cite{folga}.
-There exist an additional scalar called the radion ($\phi$ ), corresponding to the quantum fluctuations of the distance between the two 3-branes.
+Throughout the popular RS1 scenario \cite{rs}, all the SM and Dark matter (DM) fields are considered to localized on the IR brane, whereas any other physics that is Plank-suppressed are on the UV brane \cite{folga}.
+There exists an additional scalar called the radion ($\phi$ ), corresponding to the quantum fluctuations of the distance between the two 3-branes.
 Due to the same quantum numbers, a possibility of mixing between the radion and the Higgs boson is considered \cite{frank, dominici, folga, ahm}.
 All phenomenological signatures of the RS model including the Higgs-radion mixing are determined by the parameters: the mixing parameter $\xi$, the vacuum expectation value (VEV) of the radion field $\Lambda_{\phi}$, the Higgs mass $m_{h}$ and the radion mass $m_{\phi}$.
 A complementary way to probe the mixing is the direct search for the new couplings exclusively allowed with a non-zero mixing parameter $\xi$ \cite{che}.